Kidney stone? Here’s What you mustn’t do

 Types of kidney stones

-There are primarily four types of kidney stones.
+There are primarily four types of renal calculi.
 These are calcium phosphate stones, uric acid stones, struvite stones and cystine stones.
 Calcium stones are most common.
 Uric acid stones are formed from uric acid or may also contain calcium in them.
 Struvite stones are formed in the urinary tract when you have urinary tract infections.Cystine stones are rare and are formed due to a genetic disorder.

 Home remedies to flush kidney stones